lovellbrian/lovellbrian.github.io/_posts/2023-10-02-BYODImage.md

 ![Alt text](/images/image-11.png)

-Then click Apply and Restart.
+Then click **Apply and Restart.**

 # Install Nvidia Container Toolkit in Ubuntu 22.04 WSL

-Finally we need to install Nvidia Container toolkit in Ubuntu.
-This allows our containers to access the GPU.
+Finally, if we have a GPU we need to install Nvidia Container toolkit in Ubuntu.
+This allows our containers to access the GPU hardware.

 First open Ubuntu from the windows command prompt by typing